sidecartridge/sidecart-site-dev-docs/sidecartridge-tos/getting-startedV2.md

 TODO

-### Upgrading the Firmware
+### Upgrading the Firmware from major version 1 to version 2

-If there is a newer firmware version available, you can proceed with the firmware update process.
+The new version 2 has several new features and improvements over the previous version:

+- **New TOS ROM management**: It is now possible to upload and delete a new TOS ROM image from any Atari ST/MegaST/STE/MegaSTE computer.
+- **New FAT12 file system**: The SidecarTridge TOS emulator now uses a FAT12 file system with a 4KBytes cluster size, allowing for better compatibility with different operating systems.
+- **No more fragmentation**: The emulator now can handle the fragmentation of the flash memory after copying files.

+The firmware update process from version 1 to version 2 is straightforward and does not require any special tools or equipment, **but it will erase all the TOS images stored on the SidecarTridge TOS emulator.
+Before proceeding with the firmware update, ensure you have backed up all the TOS images to avoid data loss.**

+Before downloading the firmware, ensure you know what is the right firmware version file for your computer:

+- **For Atari ST/MegaST:** Download the firmware file `sidecartridge-tos-emutos-192k-vX.Y.Z.uf2` for the 192KBytes EmuTOS image.
+- **For Atari STE/MegaSTE:** Download the firmware file `sidecartridge-tos-emutos-256k-vX.Y.Z.uf2` for the 256KBytes EmuTOS image.

+{: .note }
+If your Atari ST/MegaST has a 256KBytes ROM decoder, you can use the 256KBytes EmuTOS image.
+If you are not sure about the ROM decoder, use the 192KBytes EmuTOS image.

 Download the latest firmware version from the main page of the [SidecarTridge TOS documentation website](/sidecartridge-tos/) and store it in a temporary location on your computer.

 To update the firmware, follow these steps:
 1. Hold the `RESET` button on the SidecarTridge TOS ROM Board.